 After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
+Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
+For that reason the rules require:

-Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.

-Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

-Drivers to keep hazardous materials shipping papers:

-- In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.
+- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers. - Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers. - Drivers to keep hazardous materials shipping papers: - In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.

-9.3.2 - Package Labels
+10.3.2 - Package Labels

 Shippers put diamond-shaped hazard warning labels on most hazardous materials packages.
 These labels inform others of the hazard.
 If the diamond label won't fit on the package, shippers may put the label on a tag securely attached to the package.
 For example, compressed gas cylinders that will not hold a label will have tags or decals.
-Labels look like the examples in Figure 9.2.
+Labels look like the examples in Figure 10.2.

 Examples of HAZMAT Labels.
-Figure 9.2
+Figure 10.2

-9.3.3 - Lists of Regulated Products
+10.3.3 - Lists of Regulated Products

 Placards.
 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle and on bulk packages, which identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides of the vehicle.
-See Figure 9.3.
+See Figure 10.3.
 Placards must be readable from all four directions.
 They are at least 10 3/4 inches square, square-on-point, in a diamond shape.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.

 Examples of HAZMAT Placards.
-Figure 9.3
+Figure 10.3